 Participants will discuss their aims and intentions for their practitioner research proposals with their tutor.
-Tutorials are arranged for times of mutual convenience between participants and tutors and are normally held for this unit between 1 and 12 November, to allow time for participants to continue to develop their proposals and to submit them for formative assessment by Monday 12 December.
+Tutorials are arranged for times of mutual convenience between participants and tutors and are normally held for this unit between 30 October and 10 November, to allow time for participants to continue to develop their proposals and to submit them for formative assessment by Monday 11 December.

-Before we reconvene for the final plenary day for the programme, readings and structured activities support participants in preparing personal reflections on particularly significant aspects of personal development during the programme.
-These presentations, and constructive peer and tutor feedback and debate during the final day school, form the basis for the reflective accounts of learning (1,000 words) which are included in the portfolio for summative assessment at the end of the programme.
+Before we reconvene for the final plenary day, readings and structured activities support participants in preparing personal reflections on particularly significant aspects of personal development during the course.
+These presentations, and constructive peer and tutor feedback and debate during the final day school, form the basis for the reflective accounts of learning (1,000 words) which are included in the portfolio for summative assessment at the end of the course.

-Day-school 5: (Wed 5 July 2017)
+Day-school 5: (Wed 4 July 2018)

 This unit, 'Developing as an enquiring university teacher', frames the Postgraduate Certificate as a whole.
-At this final day-school, participants will give short presentations in which they explore particularly significant aspects of their own development during the programme.
-Constructive feedback on presentations is facilitated by the programme tutors and participants prepare individual plans for completing the portfolio which is submitted for summative assessment at the end of the programme.
+At this final day-school, participants will give short presentations in which they explore particularly significant aspects of their own development during the course.
+Constructive feedback on presentations is facilitated by the course tutors and participants prepare individual plans for completing the portfolio which is submitted for summative assessment at the end of the course.
 We will also consider further directions in professional learning.